← All posts

 Ask small, sincere alignment questions, then act on the answers:

 Baylor University highlights that about 70% of sales reps overestimate how much customers trust them.
-Don’t be that rep; build check-ins that invite correction, a quiet superpower in how to build lead trust, and a disciplined sales communication strategy (
+Don’t be that rep; build check-ins that invite correction, a quiet superpower in how to build lead trust, and a disciplined sales communication strategy (Baylor University).

 Use social proof and data without sounding boastful